Uploading your artwork to 3dtotal

 Parallax images add the illusion of depth to your artwork and offer users a new way to explore a scene.
 A parallax image consists of at least 2 and up to 6 stacked images that move as a user moves the mouse cursor or their finger over the scene.

 It takes more time and patience to create a parallax image as you'll need to configure the position and movement settings for each layer but the results can be stunning.
+Click here for a guide to uploading a parallax image.

 You'll need to provide a preview/cover image for your parallax scene.